sdsc-hpc-training-org/notebooks-101/Docs/source/prerequisites.md

 If you’re not familiar with Anaconda, check it out [here](https://www.anaconda.com/products/individual).

 ### Install Miniconda
 To install Miniconda on Linux, you need to locate and download the installer package for your system.
 For linx, you will find a list of installers [here](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
-On the HPC system, use ```wget. <link-to-installer-file>``` to download the install package.
+On the HPC system, use ```wget <link-to-installer-file>``` to download the install package.
 Once you have downloaded the correct installer, follow the installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ### Run the installer